 Did it ever occur to you that an excessive workload is due to mismanagement?

-Some days I have a clear plan and actually take the time to look at what I’ve written in my planner.
+Some days I have a clear plan and actually take the time to look at what I’ve written in my bullet journal.
 On those days I amaze myself.
 I get all my errands done, cook an extra meal for the freezer, return emails, and weed the herb garden.

 On days when I don’t have a plan and approach the day willy-nilly, my list of accomplishments looks a lot different.
 It consists of making a dessert recipe that caught my eye on Pinterest (but don’t need), stalking a friend of a friend on Facebook, watching a tv show that really didn’t interest me but I couldn’t turn off, and sorting through half-done craft projects without working on any of them.
-I can putter with nothing to show for it like the best of them.
+I’m a champ at puttering with nothing to show for it.
 Even on days that I have plans, but can’t get them done because other things came up, I still feel successful because I didn’t waste my time.

 The article mentioned that not every woman could afford “an electric iron, a power washing machine, or a vacuum sweeper.”
 We have infinitely more ways of saving time and effort than the women of 1915.
 But using them to our advantage so they truly save us time that doesn’t immediately get filled up by more work and responsibilities involves skill, planning, and of course, relentlessly refusing other time-absorbing options.

 Housewifery done poorly is one of the most difficult, unfulfilling jobs there is.
 But a systematic plan that works for our own lifestyle will bring a measure of peace into our homes.
 More importantly, it will enable us to participate in one of the most sacred, well-known rituals in all housewife-dom, sitting around eating bon-bons.
 That’s what we’re known for, after all.
 It’s high time we found a way to live up to the stereotype.